lixingqiao/XAI-ICU/README.md

 X-MMP contains modality-specific Transformer encoders for heterogeneous ICU inputs.

-The learned representations are integrated through late fusion for in-hospital mortality prediction.
+The learned representations from different modalities are integrated through **late fusion** for in-hospital mortality prediction.

-LRPTrans propagates attribution through the Transformer architecture to estimate the contribution of individual input features and different modalities to the final prediction.
+LRPTrans propagates attribution through Transformer-based encoders to estimate the contribution of individual input features and different modalities to the final prediction.

 ---